Sir Clive Woodward is the Former England RFU Coach.

 His coaching career began soon after he had returned to the UK at Henley.
 Under Clive’s leadership, the club gained three promotions in three successive seasons.
 He then coached London Irish, where they won promotion to the Premiership.

-He coached England U21s for three seasons (1994-97), and while coaching at Bath, he accepted the challenge to coach the England senior squad.
+Clive coached England U21s for three seasons (1994-97).
+While coaching at Bath, he accepted the challenge to coach the England senior squad.

 In 2004 Clive Woodward was awarded a knighthood in the New Year’s Honours.

-In September 2004, Sir Clive announced his resignation as the RFU England coach.
+In September 2004, Sir Clive resigned as the RFU England coach.

 Following the 2005 British and Irish Lions tour to New Zealand, he switched to the football league.

-Sir Clive became the Performance Director at Southampton Football Club, and in 2006 was appointed Director of Football.
+Sir Clive became the Performance Director at Southampton Football Club.
+In 2006 he was appointed Director of Football.

 Between 2006 and 2012, Sir Clive Woodward was the Director of Elite Performance for the British Olympic Association.